 Certainly using a body moisturiser on your hands won’t do any harm, it just might not give the dry skin relief you’re looking for.

-Look out too, for moisturising creams that are suitable for the skin of the decolletage.
+Look out too, for moisturising creams that are suitable for the skin of the décolletage.
 Often exposed to the sun, this area of skin isn’t as delicate as the skin on the face, but it often needs more attention than the skin on the body.

-You could also try using heavier face creams designed for night time use on the decolletage, even during the day.
+You could also try using heavier face creams designed for night time use on the décolletage, even during the day.

-Our advice is to use the right cream for the right area, but if you need to double up occasionally, use our tips in this article to help guide you.
-You could also try our Sidekick Day Cream for your face and our Midnight Feast Night Cream for your face and decolletage.
-We know you’ll love them!
+Our advice is to use the right cream for the right skin twice a day, but if you need to double up occasionally, use our tips in this article to help guide you.
+(But make it a habit of never using a body product on the thinner skin of the face!)

 This article is not meant to treat or diagnose.
 Please visit your doctor for advice about any health concerns you may have.